 Enjoy Back-To-School Savings With These 6 Tips

-Summer’s almost over, meaning that the beginning of school year 2015 – 2016 is just a few weeks away.
+Summer’s almost over, meaning that the beginning of 2023-2024 school year is just around the corner.
 Are you ready for the back-to-school expenses?

 Before hitting the stores to shop for back to school items, make a list and stick to it.
 Go through the things you already have and assess which ones can be used for another school year, and which ones need replacing.